 The term 'wireless phone' refers here to handheld wireless phones with built-in antennas, often called 'cell', 'mobile', or 'PCS' phones.
-These types of wireless phones can expose the user to measurable radiofrequency energy (RF) because of the short distance between the phone and the user's head.
-These RF exposures are limited by FCC safety quidelines that were
+These types of wireless phones can expose the user to measurable radiofrequency energy (RF) because of the

 4. What are the results of the research done already?